Why Use a HEPA Vacuum Cleaner for Mold and Allergies?

 Do not allow the filter to accumulate a thick layer of dirt, dust, and debris since it will lower the effectiveness of the filter.

 The don’ts: do not use your vacuum cleaner without the HEPA because it will spread allergens and dust around into the air instead of removing them.
-That will trigger or aggravate allergies if there is someone in your family who suffers from them.

-Secondly, do not forget to check the MERV rating, which gauges the effectiveness of a HEPA vacuum cleaner.
 The ratings range from 1 to 20, with 20 being the most effective and 1 being the least effective at removing microscopic particles.

 FAQs